garrandall/popular-music-data/tracks/i-do-believe-in-you-pages.md

 You took away my darkest nights (I do believe in you) When no one else could see the light
 (Solo)
-Running blind day after day, some things never want to change, ooh We knew we'd have to give, it hit us where we lived
+Running blind day after day, some things never want to change, oh We knew we'd have to give, it hit us where we lived
 I do, I do believe in you (I do believe in you), can't you see After all that we've been through